mmwuu/harvest-map/README.md

     * A search bar.
     * User/language/settings icons.
     * Filter buttons below the search bar
-* **Interactivemap:** An interactive map using the Google Maps API with markers for the farm shops.
+* **Interactive Map:** An interactive map using the Google Maps API with markers for the farm shops.

 ## Tech Stack